Industry News

 Mediation with family

-In his defence, Mr Narok maintains that he lawfully bought the land 18 year ago and has sought mediation with the family – to the extent of offering 40 acres of his land to the kinfolk to end the dispute, but that has not worked as the family wants to be given the entire ranch.
+In his defence, Mr Narok maintains that he lawfully bought the land 18 years ago and has sought mediation with the family – to the extent of offering 40 acres of his land to the kinfolk to end the dispute, but that has not worked as the family wants to be given the entire ranch.

-“I have been battling blackmail to let go my land.
+“I have been battling blackmail to let go of my land.
 The value of land continues to appreciate and the family wants to use unorthodox means to repossess the land,” he said.

 “It was decided that the landowner gives the family 30 acres on humanitarian grounds, but the family declined the offer demanding a bigger portion,” he said.

-Similar cases have been reported across the county, mostly in Kajiado East, Kajiado Central, and Kajiado West with landlords now urging the State to protect them from extortionists.
+Similar cases have been reported across the county, mostly in Kajiado East, Kajiado Central, and Kajiado West, with landlords now urging the State to protect them from extortionists.